ernestnkomotjee-lgtm/test/README.md

   - Maturity donut graph for each audit
 - Generates practical recommendations.
 - Lets you download audit files as JSON, CSV, and text report (`.txt`).
-- Includes a placeholder function (`generateAiSummary`) where you can later connect OpenAI.

 ## Logo setup